MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-install-uninstall.md

 * [The GetAddress.io UK Postcodes Extension](LocalFunctionality/UnitedKingdom/ui-extensions-getaddressio.md)
 * [US/CA/UK/AU/NZ/ZA - Send Remittance Advice](ui-extensions-send-remittance-advice.md)

-## Uploading a Per-Tenant Extension (PTE)
+## Uploade a Per-Tenant Extension (PTE)

 You upload a PTE by using the **Extension Management** page.
 On the **Extension Management** page, go to **Manage**, then choose **Upload Extension**.
 On the **Upload and Deploy Extension** page, specify the .app file to upload.
 To proceed, choose the **Accept** button, and then the **Deploy** button, this will start the process of deploying the PTE.

 If the PTE contains breaking schema changes, it is possible to *force* an upload of it.
 To do that, in the **Schema Sync Mode** choose the **Force** option.
 You will get a confirmation dialog to accept before proceeding.

-## Uninstalling an Extension
+## Uninstall an Extension

 You uninstall an extension by using the **Extension Management** page.
 If you uninstall an extension, and you then change your mind, you can install the extension again.
 When you uninstall an extension that you have been using, data is by default preserved so that if you install the extension again.
 You can instead choose to delete the data with the extension.
 This is controlled by the **Delete Extension Data** checkbox.
 By default, this checkbox is *not enabled*.